bestander/ifttt-pi-pico-w-relay/README.md

 2. Ensure at least one configured network is within range
 3. Ensure the relay is properly connected to the configured GPIO pin
 4. Verify the `active_high` setting matches your relay module's requirements
-5. Check the serial output for error messages, connection attempts, and cooldown status
+5. Check the serial output for error messages and connection attempts
-6. Verify Gmail hook is properly configured and triggering
+6. Verify current time is within allowed hours (11 PM - 7 AM EST)
-7. Check Cloudflare Worker logs for any API issues
+7. Check web interface history for trigger attempts and results
+8. Ensure cooldown period has elapsed since last activation